goldstrike77/ansible-role-linux-mysql/README.md

 * `mysql_arg.table_open_cache`: The number of open tables for all threads.
 * `mysql_arg.table_open_cache_instances`: The number of open tables cache instances.
 * `mysql_arg.thread_cache_size`: How many threads the server should cache for reuse.
 * `mysql_arg.thread_handling`: The thread-handling model used by the server for connection threads.
+* `mysql_arg.thread_pool_size`: Define the number of threads that can use the CPU at the same time.
 * `mysql_arg.thread_pool_max_threads`: The maximum number of threads in the thread pool.
 * `mysql_arg.thread_pool_oversubscribe`: How many worker threads in a thread group can remain active at the same time once a thread group is oversubscribed due to stalls.
 * `mysql_arg.tmp_table_size`: The maximum size of internal in-memory temporary tables.